tushiqi/MAnorm2/README.md

 # Citation

-To cite MAnorm2 in publications, please use
+To cite the MAnorm2 package in publications, please use

 > Tu, S., et al.,
 > *MAnorm2 for quantitatively comparing groups of ChIP-seq samples*.
 > Genome Res, 2021. **31**(1): p.
 131-145.

+If you have performed MA normalization with a pseudo-reference profile as baseline, or have employed a Winsorization-based robust parameter estimation framework, or have performed a hypervariable analysis, please cite additionally

+> Chen, H., et al.,
+> *HyperChIP for identifying hypervariable signals across ChIP/ATAC-seq samples*.
+> bioRxiv, 2021: p.
+2021.07.27.453915.